 The post garnered more than 11 million likes.

 And when Taylor speaks, Swifties listen.
 Between Sept.
 9 and Sept.
 12, the Minnesota Secretary of State’s office recorded more than 20,000 new registrations to vote.
 On Sept.
 12 alone, two days after the presidential debate, 13,000 people completed registration applications.
-In the week prior to the debate and Swift’s endorsement, the office recorded an average of 1,300 daily registrations.
+In the week before the debate and Swift’s endorsement, the office recorded an average of 1,300 daily registrations.

 Getting registered is the first step in having your voice heard but it can sometimes be overlooked by new voters, Secretary of State Steve Simon said in an statement.